hphelion/documentation/commercial/commercial.vcn-malicious-activity.md

 3. Capture the fixed-IP (in the second column) (eg..
 192.168.4.4) and tenant id

-4. Login to Nova controller node.
+4. Log in to Nova controller node.

 5. Run nova list for the captured tenant id and fixed-ip address using the command: